ojo-codes/mark-react-basics-proj--using-map/README.md

 // }
 ```

-This is using an alternative function syntax in JavaScript, called arrow functions (here, with a block body and explicit return - we'll look at a different arrow function syntax soon).
+This is using an alternative function syntax in JavaScript, called 'arrow functions' (here, with a block body and explicit return - we'll look at a different arrow function syntax soon).

 Let's comment-out the whole `function isBuzz() { ... }` and de-comment out this block body `isBuzz` function: